 The primary responsibilities of the Public Safety Division are crime prevention, abatement, and security services within the Point Park patrol zone jurisdiction.
 Public Safety Division serves as dispatchers.

-Chief Jeffrey Besong was honored with a YWCA Racial Justice award, Lt.
-Nicholas Black is one of Pittsburgh Magazine's 2015 40 Under 40 honorees, and Sgt.
+Chief Jeff Besong was honored with a YWCA Racial Justice award, Campus Safety Director of the Year Runner-Up, Deputy Chief Nicholas Black is one of Pittsburgh Magazine's 40 Under 40 honorees, and Sgt.
 Matthew Mays recently won Honorable Mention for the Amen Law Enforcement award.
 This award is for the top 20 of Allegheny County's Most Outstanding Law Enforcement Officers for their dedication and bravery.